-Anne-Marie Melster (CoFounder and Director Spain) is a curator & art writer, academic and consultant for art/environment/education.
+Anne-Marie Melster (Co-Founder and Executive Director, offices Germany, France, Spain) is a curator & art writer, academic and consultant for art/environment/education.
 She is a guest lecturer at the Academy of Fine Arts (Polytechnic University of Valencia), the University of Hamburg and the Universidad Veritas in San José, Costa Rica and is collaborating with the Ringling College of Art + Design, Sarasota (Florida).
 She consults for international galleries and artists.
 She contributes to the art magazines exibart (Italy), Miami Art Guide, Weltkunst (Germany), artspace.com (New York City) among others.
-With her former company, Art & Culture Projects, she has managed contemporary art galleries, developed artist residencies in Hamburg and Düsseldorf (Germany), organized the cultural program of the renowned Collection Falckenberg in Hamburg, and published catalogues and artist books.
+With her former company, Art & Culture Projects, she has managed contemporary art galleries, developed artist residencies in Hamburg and Düsseldorf (Germany), organized the cultural program of the renowned Collection Falckenberg in Hamburg and published catalogs and artist books.
 She consulted for young collectors of contemporary art, establishing their collections and developing communication strategies.
 Anne-Marie Melster was the personal and artistic assistant of Reinhold Würth, one of Europe’s most important collectors and art patrons.
 She also consulted for the Carbon Challenge Foundation who focused on sustainable management.
 She curates and organizes exhibitions, video projects, performances, workshops, panels and educational collaborations in various countries worldwide.
 She holds an MA in Art History, Spanish Philology and Political Sciences from the University of Hamburg.
 She is fluent in German, English, Spanish, French, Italian, Portuguese, and Catalan.

 Eleonora Isunza de Pech is Co-director of Cinema Planeta, the International Environmental Film Festival Mexico and recipient of the 2010 National Award for the Protection of the Environment.
 Since 1988, she has worked as a writer, producer, and presenter of radio and television programs, including “Space 102.9′′ and “Space Children.”
 She organized the Flower Mexico Expo 2004 and 2007, and received the 2007 Award for Excellence in Tourism by the Governor of the State of Morelos.
 Since 1999 she has participated in regional programs such as The Heart of Mexico, in fairs and Expos such as Tourism Tianguis in Acapulco, FITUR in Madrid, Incentive Works in Toronto and IT & ME in Chicago.
 She studied Administration, Social Recreation, and Tourism, in Mexico City, and French History and Civilization in Lyon, France.